Ninetalesgh/dndcampaign/vault/database/spells.md

 You grow a dense ball of luminescent spores between your hands and send it flying at a target in range.
 Make a ranged spell attack.
 On a hit, the target takes 3d6 Poison damage plus 3d6 Radiant damage.
 On a hit or miss, glowing spores linger in the air around the target in a radius 3 *(4.5m)* sphere, shedding dim light in the area for the next minute.
 Creatures in the area cannot benefit from Invisibility.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the Poison damage increases by 2d6 and the radius of light increases by 1 *(1.5m)* for each slot level above 4.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the Poison damage increases by 2d6 and the radius of light increases by 1 *(1.5m)* for each slot level above 4.
 - **Classes**: Druid, Ranger, Warlock
 *(Source: CS)*